BabylonJS/OldDocumentationSite/content/babylon101/01_Play_Pen/Discover_Basic_Elements.md

 ## Coming Soon

-When you create a mesh it is always centered at the origin and in line wuth the axes.
+When you create a mesh it is always centered at the origin and in line with the axes.
 You will want to give it a different position and rotation.
 Cannot wait then skip the next step and go off to [How to Change Position and Rotation](/babylon101/Position)

 # Next Step